Wander Across Cuba – What to Expect (Mar)

 What to Expect of the Tour

-Get ready to embark on a one-of-a-kind 9-day itinerary through Cuba, featuring exclusive access to experiences that most tourists never get to see.
 We’ll begin in Havana, taking you beyond the usual sights—exploring the city in classic cars, visiting vibrant art spaces, and meeting local artists.
 You’ll also enjoy a special visit to a Children’s Circus School and a private evening at Fabrica de Arte Cubano, a creative hub that offers a unique insight into contemporary Cuban culture.
 From there, we’ll head to the stunning valleys of Viñales to learn about traditional cigar-making on family-owned farms, explore the countryside on horseback, and enjoy a fresh seafood lunch on a secluded island.
 Back in Havana, we’ll capture the city’s charm with a sunset photo session featuring professional ballerinas and gain an intimate understanding of Cuban dance traditions.
 We’ll also explore the fishing village of Cojimar, once a favorite spot of Hemingway, and conclude our journey with a celebratory dinner to toast to these unforgettable experiences.
-This is one of our most unique itineraries, offering an authentic and immersive look at the real Cuba.

 Facts About Cuba